enthought/distributed-array-protocol/protocol.rst

 * With the ``'b'`` ``dist_type``: ``start == size`` (this also implies that ``start == stop``)
 * With the ``'u'`` ``dist_type``: ``len(indices) == 0``

+The global number of elements in an array is equal to ``reduce(operator.mul, dimension_sizes)`` except for when the array has zero dimensions, in which case the global number of elements is 1.

 Examples
 -------------------------------------------------------------------------------